syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Data-Adaptors.md

 We have an online OData Service “http://mvc.syncfusion.com/Services/Northwnd.svc/Orders” created specifically for Syncfusion Controls

-Note: `ODataAdaptor` is the default adaptor of `DataManager` and so no need to specify adaptor when binding OData service
+N> `ODataAdaptor` is the default adaptor of `DataManager` and so no need to specify adaptor when binding OData service

 You can use the following code example to use oData adaptor.